A New Day Has Come: Background

-After the farewell millennium concert on 31 December 1999 in Montreal, Dion decided to take a break from the public scene for two years to focus on her family.
-On 25 January 2001, she gave birth to René-Charles Angelil, her first son.
-Since then, she had performed publicly only a handful of times, including 21 September 2001, when she sang a live rendition of "God Bless America" at the America: A Tribute to Heroes telethon honoring victims of the September 11 attacks, and 28 September for Montreal's companion fund-raiser, A Show for Life, singing "L'amour existe encore".
+After the farewell millennium concert on 31 December 1999 in Montreal, Dion took a two‑year break from public life to focus on her family.
+On 25 January 2001, she gave birth to her first son, René‑Charles Angélil.
+She made a few public appearances during this period, including on 21 September 2001, when she performed a live rendition of "God Bless America" at the America: A Tribute to Heroes telethon honoring victims of the September 11 attacks, and on 28 September at Montreal's companion fund‑raiser, A Show for Life, where she sang "L'amour existe encore".

-According to Dion, the album's title, A New Day Has Come, acknowledged a new chapter in her life and career.
-However, she was also deeply affected by the events of 11 September and wanted the words to serve as a reminder of the tragedy.
-"It represents my child, because I gave life," Dion said.
-"Obviously, it also marks my return with a new album.
-But a new day has also come in the lives of other people because something bad has happened, because we've lost lives, because there's a scar on our world now".
-Dion struggled over an appropriate image for the cover of the album, feeling that a portrait reflecting her good fortune was in poor taste.
-She suggested to Sony Music Entertainment that the album cover not include her picture.
-However, after much discussion, the photo shoot for A New Day Has Come took place in Montreal in late December 2001 with well-renowned photographer Melvin Sokolsky.
-On 30 and 31 January 2002 an additional photo session for the album took place in Florida, on a beach near Dion's home by the French photographer Patrick Demarchelier.
-The album cover for A New Day Has Come by Demarchelier was released on 28 February 2002.
+According to Dion, the album title A New Day Has Come reflected a new chapter in her life and career.
+She stated that she was deeply affected by the events of 11 September and wanted the album's lyrics to serve as a reminder of the tragedy.
+Dion also struggled to determine an appropriate image for the album cover, feeling that a portrait celebrating her personal happiness would be in poor taste.
+She suggested to Sony Music that the cover omit her photograph.
+After discussion, the photo shoot for A New Day Has Come took place in Montreal in late December 2001 with photographer Melvin Sokolsky.
+On 30 and 31 January 2002, another photo session was held in Florida, on a beach near Dion's home, with photographer Patrick Demarchelier.
+The Demarchelier‑shot album cover for A New Day Has Come was released on 28 February 2002.

-René Angélil, Dion, and the Sony family began selecting prospective songs at the beginning of 2001, and on 28 August 2001 she started recording vocal tracks for nearly two dozen songs at Montreal's Piccolo Studios.
-Because of Dion's unwillingness to leave her seven-month-old baby, the album's collaborators traveled to Montreal.
-"I didn't feel the pressure to try and outdo anything," Dion said of her time in the studio.
-"I proved myself before, so now I can enjoy.
-I was relaxed, I just let go.
-It was such a pleasure".
-The album was scheduled for release internationally on 25 March 2002 and in North America on 26 March 2002.
+René Angélil, Dion, and Sony staff selected potential songs at the beginning of 2001.
+On 28 August 2001, she began recording vocal tracks for nearly two dozen songs at Montreal's Piccolo Studios.
+Because Dion did not want to leave her seven‑month‑old baby, the album's collaborators traveled to Montreal.
+The album was scheduled for international release on 25 March 2002 and for release in North America on 26 March 2002.